-Email marketing is considered the most efficient and definitely the most popular among all digital marketing channels.
+Email marketing is considered one of the most efficient and definitely most popular among all digital marketing channels.
 Many business owners rely on emails for converting more leads, brand awareness and loyalty, sales growth and so on.

 Generally emails can be a great tool to support your marketing activities and your business as a whole.
 Companies hire agencies and design teams who come up with all sorts of creative email concepts.
 They want their emails to stand out, be remembered, drag attention.